jayachandradora/networking/HTTP vs TCP vs UDP.md

-# networking - HTTP vs TCP vs UDP
+# - HTTP vs TCP vs UDP

 This repository provides an overview of three fundamental communication protocols used in networking: HTTP (Hypertext Transfer Protocol), TCP (Transmission Control Protocol), and UDP (User Datagram Protocol).
 Understanding these protocols is essential for developing and deploying networked applications.